 As it turns out, this particular off-ramp has been a problem for a while.
 Michael Basconcillo, who posted the above compilation to YouTube, has been filming the location since at least 2017 when he caught a Lamborghini catching fire after exiting the highway.
 During that time, Basconcillo caught quite a few cars taking the turn too quickly and did what any normal person would: posted the videos online.

-The clips recently took off when posted to Reddit's /r/IdiotsInCars where it amassed nearly 100,000 upvotes and gained the attention of local media.
-That also got a lot of people thinking—just why is this exit a magnet for crashes?
+The footage first took off when it was posted to Reddit's /r/IdiotsInCars last spring, where it amassed nearly 100,000 upvotes and gained the attention of local media.
+This month, it's once again racking up tens of thousands of views on Twitter.
+The obvious question everyone keeps asking—just why is this exit a magnet for crashes?

 A quick peek on Google Street View quickly reveals a short one-lane exit with a sharp turn surrounded by concrete and reflective signs.
 It would seem that drivers simply aren't prepared to slow down from the highway's 60 mph speed limit to the recommended 20 mph exit speed.